Court is considering extending preventive measure against NABU detective Mahamedrasulov (updated). PHOTOS

 According to the defence, the crime did not exist and could not exist, so the 10-12 year sentence that prosecutors are talking about should not be imposed.

 The defence says that they were denied access to the court (the Court of Appeal - Ed.).
-First, Magamedrasulov was not brought to the hearing, then the judge fell ill and the hearing was adjourned.
+First, Mahamedrasulov was not brought to the hearing, then the judge fell ill and the hearing was adjourned.
 They believe that the prosecutors are fabricating the case.

 The lawyer also claims that the prosecutors' evidence is the correspondence between "SSU officers".
 There are also no third parties who could confirm this correspondence.
 Therefore, the defence sees no objective evidence.

-As a reminder, on 25 August 2025, a hearing in the Court of Appeal began, where Magamedrasulov's preventive measure was challenged.
+As a reminder, on 25 August 2025, a hearing in the Court of Appeal began, where Mahamedrasulov's preventive measure was challenged.
 However, the court subsequently decided to postpone the hearing to 9 September and ensure that Detective Magamedrasulov appeared at the hearing.

-Earlier, the media reported that Ruslan Magamedrasulov, the head of the NABU's interregional detective department, who was detained by the SSU, was one of the key employees involved in documenting the activities of businessman and co-owner of "Kvartal 95" Tymur Mindich.
+Earlier, the media reported that Ruslan Mahamedrasulov, the head of the NABU's interregional detective department, who was detained by the SSU, was one of the key employees involved in documenting the activities of businessman and co-owner of "Kvartal 95" Tymur Mindich.